erikdmitchell/koksijde/readme.txt

 = 1.1.0 =

- * leveraged customizer for the front page
+ * Leveraged customizer for the front page
+ * Fixed slider issues and moved it into a "Home" panel in the customizer.

 = 1.0.0 =